Adobe Experience Manager to Adobe Creative Cloud folder sharing

 The following diagram provides an overview of the integration.

 The integration includes the following elements:

-- AEM Assets server deployed in the enterprise network (managed services or on-premise): Folder sharing is initiated here.
+- Experience Manager Assets deployed in the enterprise network (managed services or on-premise): Folder sharing is initiated here.

-- Adobe Marketing Cloud Assets core service : Acts as an intermediary between AEM and Creative Cloud storage services.
-Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the AEM Assets instance.
-They also define a list of approved Creative Cloud collaborators , that AEM Assets users can share folders too for additional security.
+- Adobe Marketing Cloud Assets core service : Acts as an intermediary between Experience Manager and Creative Cloud storage services.
+An administrator of an organization that uses the integration needs to established trust relationship between the Marketing Cloud organization and the Assets deployment.
+They also define a list of approved Creative Cloud collaborators , that Assets users can share folders too for additional security.

-- Creative Cloud Assets web services (storage and Creative Cloud Files web UI): This is where specific Creative Cloud app users, with whom an AEM Assets folder was shared, would be able to accept the invitation and see the folder in their Creative Cloud account storage.
+- Creative Cloud Assets web services (storage and Creative Cloud files web UI): This is where specific Creative Cloud app users, with whom an Assets folder was shared, would be able to accept the invitation and see the folder in their Creative Cloud account storage.

 - Creative Cloud desktop app : (Optional) Allows for direct access to shared folder/files from creative user’s desktop via sync with Creative Cloud Assets storage.